ivnsch/rust_android_ios/README.md

 An example for this and the binary approaches can be found [here](https://github.com/Co-Epi/app-backend-rust).
 The Android build contains a wrapper library, which is imported in the Android app with [Gradle](https://github.com/Co-Epi/app-android/blob/54cffa441d27d18ba33d7719a34dc9b5c9125262/app/build.gradle#L168).
 The iOS build is distributed directly as a binary (no wrapper), using [Carthage](https://github.com/Co-Epi/app-ios/blob/develop/Cartfile#L2).

-# Note on asynchronous tasks and reactive programming
+# Note on concurrency

-While it's possible to use asynchronous code in core, it's recommended to write it synchronously and execute it asynchronously / with reactive programming in the apps.
-This greatly simplifies things (see the [CoEpi](https://github.com/Co-Epi/app-backend-rust) example, which uses Rx in the apps).
+While it's possible to use asynchronous code in core, it's recommended to use blocking apis and add concurrency in the apps.
+This simplifies the FFI/JNI interfaces (see the [CoEpi](https://github.com/Co-Epi/app-backend-rust) example, where the apps add concurrency via RxSwift/RxJava).

 # "Real world" examples